 GASPACS

-The Get Away Special Passive Attitude Control Satellite (GASPACS) was a 1U CubeSat created by Utah State University's Get Away Special undergraduate research team.
-I joined the team in Fall 2020 and was hired as a fellow in the Summer of 2021 to help complete the satellite.
+The Get Away Special Passive Attitude Control Satellite (GASPACS) was a 1U CubeSat designed and assembled by Utah State University's Get Away Special undergraduate research team.
+I was hired as a fellow in the Summer of 2021 alongside 13 other undergraduates.
+My focus was working on the satellite's software.

 Mission

-The mission's primary objective was to deploy an inflatable boom in low Earth orbit and transmit a clear picture of it back.
-The mission's secondary objective was to determine the effectiveness of the boom in stabilizing the satellite.
+GASPACS' primary objective was to deploy an inflatable boom in low Earth orbit and transmit a clear picture of it back.
+The secondary objective was to determine the effectiveness of the boom in stabilizing the satellite.

 Outcomes